 - Within two government business days, when your requested delivery date is more than seven business days out.

 You will be notified by your TSP if a delay is expected to occur with your shipment.
 This normally happens a few days prior to the scheduled delivery day but could be as late as on the day of scheduled delivery.
 You should contact your local transportation office if you believe you are owed an inconvenience claim and the TSP has not already offered you a way to submit a claims form.
+Use the MilitaryINSTALLATIONS tool to find the contact information for your local transportation office.

 For shipments picked up prior to May 15, 2020, the TSP will reimburse you for reasonable out-of-pocket expenses documented by receipts.
 Tangible household items paid for by the TSP may be reclaimed upon delivery of your shipment.
 For household good shipments picked up May 15, 2020 or later, there is a baseline reimbursement of the local per diem 100% rate for meals and incidental expenses for the member only, based on the applicable pick-up or delivery location.
 No receipts are needed for the first seven calendar days.
 Visit the Defense Travel Management Office website to get M&IE per diem rates.
 Unaccompanied baggage shipment claims are not paid based on per diem and require receipts showing actual expenses.